 I have a case that may be appropriate for a resolution involving the Drug Recovery Court.
 How do I start the process for consideration?

-If the State’s attorney is willing to consider the defendant’s participation in the Drug Recovery Court as an option, the first step would be to discuss the case with the Drug Court Coordinator, Dr. Elaine Kelly.
+If the State’s attorney is willing to consider the defendant’s participation in the Drug Recovery Court as an option, the first step would be to discuss the case with the Drug Court Coordinator, Shannon Morgan.

-If the initial eligibility requirements are met, Dr. Kelly will evaluate the case through a validated risk and needs assessment.
+If the initial eligibility requirements are met, Drug Recovery Court Staff will evaluate the case through a validated risk and needs assessment.
 Assuming that all eligibility requirements are met, the final decision regarding admission rests with the Court.

 Please also see the general admission criteria here.

 Does my client have to enter a plea to be considered for the Drug Recovery Court Program?